cfpb/Metro2/django/README.md

 2. From the metro2 project root, `pip install -r django/requirements.txt`
 3. `./django/manage.py migrate`
 4. If you want to run the server: `./django/run-local.sh`, then visit localhost:8000/admin to log in to the admin site
-  - you have the option to add seed data to the database
 5. If you want to access the python console for the project: `./manage.py shell`

 All of the useful actions listed above for use in docker-compose can also be used in the local virtualenv.